owldance/hootNAS/hoot-os/architecture-and-boot-process.md

-# hootOS - hootNAS architecture
+# hootNAS architecture

-The hootOS system is a indeed a complex and eclectic mix of modern and legacy compatible technologies combined with  clever hacks to make them all work in unison.
+The hootNAS system is a resonably complex and eclectic mix of modern and legacy compatible technologies combined with clever hacks to make them all work in unison.

 The best way to get an overview the system and the boot process is to start